Star Raiders: Retrospective

 InfoWorld's Essential Guide to Atari Computers cited Star Raiders as "the most famous in the Atari world", but "one of the least realistic".
 Star Raiders was included in GameSpot's series "The Great Games of All Time"; writer Jeff Gerstmann stated the game has a level of complexity that is usually only found within text adventures of the era and that it launched the space simulation genre.

 In the March 1983 issue of Softline, readers voted for Star Raiders as the best program for Atari computers, with 45% more ballots than the second-place contender Jawbreaker (1981).
 In 1995, Flux magazine ranked the original computer version of Star Raiders 46th on its list of "Top 100 Video Games".
+Decuir said in 2019 that Star Raiders was the best original Atari 8-bit game.

 From retrospective reviews of the game ports, Mike Bevan of Retro Gamer referred to the Atari 2600 version as a "rather weak port" with a smaller galactic chart.
 The game was more expensive than the average Atari 2600 game because it included a touch-pad controller.
 Jeff Gerstmann of GameSpot stated the Atari 2600 version "was pretty good on its own, but one look at the Atari 400/800 version of the game was all it took to sour someone on the Atari 2600 version forever".
 A 16-bit version of Star Raiders was released for the Atari ST computers; according to Bevan, the controls feel "floaty", low-quality graphics, and the game was slower-paced than the original.